cupid-ide/cupid/doc/overview.rst

    The name *Cupid* is not an acronym.
 It originates from a Ph.D. project aimed at generating couplers for Earth System Models.
 Cupid, in classical mythology, is the god of desire and attraction.
-Since this software is designed to build couplers for linking models, the name Cupid seemed appropriate.
+Since this software is designed to build couplers for "bringing models together," the name Cupid seemed appropriate.

 Cupid is intended for model developers who have prior experience with model development,